robertloveridge/robertloveridge.github.io/_pages/02_curriculum_vitae.md

 Main tools and technologies used:

  * DBeaver to access a PostgreSQL database, querying production and staging environments
- * Jira and Confluence to manage internal documentation
+ * JIRA and Confluence to manage internal documentation
  * SurveyGizmo to build survey web forms
  * Instiller email marketing platform to build email interactions
  * PowerShell to automate file processing and for API testing